kandavel/ClearGPT/README.md

 ### Chrome
 1. In the URL bar, enter `chrome://extensions` and enable Developer Mode.
 2. Click on "Load unpacked" and select the `build/chrome-mv3-prod` folder.
-3. Click on the puzzle piece icon on the Chrome toolbar, and click on TabGPT.
+3. Click on the puzzle piece icon on the Chrome toolbar, and click on ClearGPT.
 4. You can pin the extension to the toolbar for easy access.

 ### Firefox
 1. In the URL bar, enter `about:debugging#/runtime/this-firefox` and click on "Load Temporary Add-on".
 2. Select the `build/firefox-mv3-prod/manifest.json` file.
-3. Click on the puzzle piece icon on the Firefox toolbar, and click on TabGPT.
+3. Click on the puzzle piece icon on the Firefox toolbar, and click on ClearGPT.
 4. You can pin the extension to the toolbar for easy access.